Musical Theatre Performance Ensemble

 - What you are showing on your reel

-- Sing 16 bars of two songs, from standard American musical theatre works, using only the microphone on video camera
+- Sing 16 bars of two songs, from either standard or contemporary musical theatre works, using only the microphone on video camera.

 - Performance sampler, 8 minute maximum